First HOPE Crew Project Revitalizes 75-Year-Old Stable

 “Our corpsmembers were hungry to go out and learn this new skill,” he says.
 “We’re very proud of them.”

-The official ribbon-cutting for the newly restored stables was held earlier this month.
+The official ribbon-cutting for the newly restored stables was held in June 2014.
 And not long after the ceremony ended, park visitors were lining up outside the stables to rent horses.

 “The corpsmembers got to see the immediate result of their work,” Rhodes says.